jpskenn/qmk_firmware/keyboards/jones/v04_1/keymaps/via/readme.md

 ## LED lighting

-2 LEDs.
-(Left side or Right side.)
+4 LEDs.
+(2 for Left side and 2 for Right side.)
 For layer indicator.

 ## Rotary encoder